sofia-ce/sofia-ce/README.md

 ## Hi there 👋

-I'm Sofia, a Masters student at @lunduniversity studying GIS.
+I'm Sofia and I'm studying a Masters in GIS.
 I'm also a note-taking app enthusiast!
 I'm currently working on/learning how to make an Obsidian Plugin.
 <!--
 **sofia-ce/sofia-ce** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.